Travelling Through Vietnam

 Having said that we cycled on normal push bikes many times and many kilometres there and by careful choice of routes and using side roads we had no issues at all.
 Cycle hire is common and many hotels offer them as part of the stay either for free or a small charge.
 I recommend considering cycling despite the heat as maybe the best way to explore locally.
 Most places will have some child seat and bike options for younger ones.

-For longer travel it is possible to hire a car with a driver at very reasonable costs, typically around US$40-50 for a day, but always agree the route and plans plus cost in advance.
+For longer travel it is possible to hire a car or taxi with a driver at very reasonable costs, typically around US$40-50 for a day, but always agree the route and plans plus cost in advance.
 I would avoid the moped taxis that exist in cities for the same reasons as hiring mopeds – the roads are manic and dangerous.

 Train travel is a part of the Vietnam experience.
 The rail system is slow but runs the length of the country, a journey from Hanoi in the North to Ho Ch Minh in the south is up to 36 hours full on travel.
 Sleeper services are a common way to get between the major centres.
 As a family I would recommend booking in advance, and also booking (if needed) the extra bed or beds in the cabin at the small extra ticket cost to ensure you have the space to yourselves.
 The train is a great experience and cheaper than flights.